tesujimath/letters-to-amy/content/post/pray-in-the-spirit/index.md

 How interesting that Paul would conclude his writing about the armour of God with this.
 Let's consider how praying in the Spirit could be considered a vital piece of the armour.

-Firstly, what does “in the Spirit“ even mean?
+Firstly, what does “in the Spirit” even mean?
 There seems to be much confusion today about what is the work of the Holy Spirit.
 Jim Packer wrote a whole book about it, _Keep in Step with the Spirit_, in which he outlines some of the secondary aspects that seem to occupy most people's attention, including power, revelation, and promptings, before arguing that _the primary work of the Holy Spirit is to mediate the presence of Jesus in our lives_.
 And indeed, this matches with what Jesus says of the Spirit in John 14.

 What Paul writes in Romans is closely related.